The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 [^ps1]: The shell variable PS1 (not to be confused with environment variable) defines the prompt text in the console displayed to the left, before typing in a command.
 It's default value is described in `.bashrc` with `PS1='\u@\h:~\$ '`.
 For more information, see [Prompt](https://wiki.ubuntuusers.de/Bash/Prompt/).
 [^sudo-user]: See [How To Create A New Sudo Enabled User on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu) and [How To Edit the Sudoers File](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file)
 [^sudoers]: [How do I run specific sudo commands without a password?](https://askubuntu.com/questions/159007/how-do-i-run-specific-sudo-commands-without-a-password)
+[^usermod]: Activating or deactivating a user requires sudo permissions.
+[^import]: After importing the file, it is saved under /opt/nessus/var/nessus/user/\<user\>/files on the server running Nessus.
 [^disable-account-linux]: [How to enable or disable a user?](https://askubuntu.com/a/607108)
 [^SSH-server]: See more details [here](https://www.veuhoff.net/ubuntu-ssh-server-installation-und-konfiguration-aktivierung/).